ptrefall/fluid-hierarchical-task-network/README.md

     Console.WriteLine(log);
 }
 ```
+The reason these debug properties are all abstract in BaseContext, is because Fluid HTN must be generic enough to be used varied environments.
+In Unity, for instance, a user might want to have these debug flags enabled only when in the editor, or when running the game in a special dev-mode.
+Or maybe the user doesn't use Unity at all, and other policies are applied for when to debug.
 ### Using Fluid HTN with Unity
 In UnityProject/Packages/manifest.json add the following line under dependencies, and edit the path to point to where you have cloned the Fluid HTN repository.
 ```json